condense9/hark-lang/examples/wiki_nlp/README.md

 ## Prerequisites

-To try this example you need:
+To get the full experience you need:
 - An AWS account and AWS CLI configured
+- An S3 bucket in your account
 - Python 3.8
 - Minio (https://min.io/) for local testing